viniciusmuller/dotfiles/README.md

 # Structure
 - `pkgs` -> Packages for home-manager.
-- `nixos-pkgs` -> Packages from the `pkgs` directory wrapped to work with nixos (E.g: Adds the "docker" group to an user)
+- `nixos-pkgs` -> Packages from the `pkgs` directory wrapped to work with NixOS (E.g: Adds the "docker" group to an user).
+- `nixos-services` -> Services wrapped to work with NixOS.
 - `desktop` -> Wrappers around `pkgs` to build different desktop environments.
 - `services` -> Home-manager services.
-- `hardware` -> Hardware related configuration for NixOS.
 - `profiles` -> Things such as different development environments.
 - `hosts` -> My configurations for different machines
+- `home-configurations` -> Home-manager configurations.
 - `utils` -> Useful scripts.